A part of an illustrated map that shows the best areas to stay in London as a first-time visitor, created by Away to the City.

 An illustration of a turquoise thumb pointing up with black outlines, displayed against a grey background, representing a recommendation.

-Our top tip: The City of London area has some of the best viewing spots in London, including the Sky Garden, the Garden at 120 Rooftop, and Horizon 22.
-They’re all accessible for free!
+Our top tip: The City has some of the best free rooftop views in London.
+Sky Garden, the Garden at 120, and Horizon 22 are all free to visit but require booking in advance.

 A view from inside the Sky Garden in London, a public space with lush greenery and panoramic views of the city.